MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 base16(traceFlags) = 00

-The traceId and parentId are the most important fields.
-The traceId is a globally unique identifier of a trace.
-The parentId is a globally unique identifier of a span.
-That span is part of the trace that the traceId identifies.
+The trace ID and parent ID are the most important fields.
+The trace ID is a globally unique identifier of a trace.
+The parent ID is a globally unique identifier of a span.
+That span is part of the trace that the trace ID identifies.

 For more information, see [Traceparent header](https://www.w3.org/TR/trace-context/#traceparent-header).